 - To create the arms and legs; fold your knit fabric strip (long side to long side) in half.
 Tie a knot close to the end.
 Repeat to all 4 limbs.

 - Position and pin ears and limbs in place.
-Be sure to turn towards the body of bunny.
-Stitch the legs with ¼” seam allowance to the bottom face of bunny.
-Sandwich the front and back body of bunny with right sides together; pin to keep in place.
+Be sure to turn towards the body of the bunny.
+Stitch the legs with ¼” seam allowance to the bottom face of the bunny.
+Sandwich the front and back body of the bunny with right sides together; pin to keep in place.
 Straight stitch all around.

 - Clip all curves and corners.
 Turn bunny right side out, lightly press and fill with stuffing.